 Several outcomes related to improved energy balance are considered in this proposal.
-We will focus on the importance of determining the effect of treatment on clinically important non-pulmonary outcomes.
-Our primary aim in this study of young 2.0 to 5.9 year old children is to determine if 24-week Orkambi treatment results in decreased SEE/REE and improved growth status as indicated by by weight, BMI and BMI Z score.
-Our secondary aim is to determine improvement in gut health related to fat digestion, including increased total plasma fatty acids and decreased fecal calprotectin (gut inflammation).
-Exploratory aim includes investigating the impact of Orkambi treatment on dietary intake, length/height status, on serum fat soluble vitamins, bile acids and calprotectin, and on fecal elastase.
+Building on our results in older subjects, we will once again focus on the importance of determining the effect of ivacaftor treatment on clinically important non-pulmonary outcomes.
+Our primary aim in this study of young 6 month to 2 year old children is to determine if 12-week ivacaftor treatment results in decreased sleeping energy expenditure (REE) and improved growth status by BMI Z score.
+Our secondary aim is to determine improvement in gut health and function associated with fat digestion, including increased total plasma fatty acids and fecal elastase, and decreased fecal calprotectin.
+Exploratory aims include investigating the impact of ivacaftor treatment on dietary intake, length, weight and head circumference status and growth velocity, and on serum fat soluble vitamins, bile acids and calprotectin.

-In addition to reduced dietary fat absorption, altered fatty acid metabolism has been shown in CF and Pl, and may be linked to CFTR dysfunction, and little is known of changes with CFTR modulator treatment.
+In addition to reduced dietary fat absorption, altered fatty acid metabolism has been shown in CF and Pl^{19,20}, and may be linked to CFTR dysfunction, and little is known of changes with CFTR modulator treatment.
 In the GOAL study, change in serum fatty acid concentrations with ivacaftor treatment were explored.
-Serum arachidonic acid levels decreased while linoleic and docosahexenoic acid levels did not change in 40 subjects with G551D CFTR mutation.
-We previously demonstrated a significant increase in total plasma fatty acids from 8.5±1.6 to 10.2±3.6 mmol/L (P<0.01) with 3-month treatment of a structured lipid-based nutritional supplement: linoleic, lauric, palmitoleic, oleic and docosatetraenoic acids all significantly increased as well.
+Serum arachidonic acid levels decreased while linoleic and docosahexenoic acid levels did not change in 40 subjects with G551D CFTR mutation21.
+We previously demonstrated a significant increase in total plasma fatty acids from 8.5±1.6 to 10.2±3.6 mmol/L (P<0.01) with 3-month treatment of a fat-based nutritional supplement: linoleic, lauric, palmitoleic, oleic and docosatetraenoic acids all significantly increased as well19.
 We propose to assess a plasma fatty acid panel that includes concentrations for 22 individual fatty acids as well as total fatty acids, as an indicator of change in fat absorption.

-Serum calprotectin is a marker for whole body inflammation including lung and gut inflammation in CF, and other chronic inflammatory diseases21-23, and will be assessed along with fecal calprotectin.
-Improvements in growth status will likely result from a reduction in SEE/REE in these children which may be associated with Orkambi treatment.
-Furthermore, comparisons of metabolic profiles in children with CF and their healthy counterparts, showed that the children with CF had profiles indicating bile acid processing abnormalities.
-Whether Orkambi treatment results in improved plasma fatty acid profiles, gut and systemic inflammation (fecal and serum calprotectin), bile acids and fat soluble vitamin status as markers of improved fat absorption in young children homozygous for F508del CFTR mutations is not known and represent novel and clinically meaningful outcomes in young children with CF.
+Serum calprotectin is a marker for whole body inflammation including lung and gut inflammation in CF, and other chronic inflammatory diseases22-24, and will be assessed along with fecal calprotectin.
+Improvements in length, weight and head circumference status will likely result from an expected reduction in SEE in these children associated with ivacaftor treatment.
+Furthermore, comparisons of metabolic profiles in children with CF and their healthy counterparts, showed that the children with CF had profiles indicating bile acid processing abnormalities25.
+Whether ivacaftor treatment results in improved fatty acid profiles, gut and systemic inflammation (fecal and serum calprotectin), bile acids and fat soluble vitamin status as markers of improved fat absorption in young children with CFTR gating mutations is not known and represent novel and clinically meaningful outcomes in young children with CF.

-We propose a longitudinal study design to determine whether 24 weeks of clinically prescribed treatment with Orkambi results in improvement in SEE or REE, depending on age of the subject, growth status as BMI Z score, and gut health related to fat digestion in 32 children ages 2.0 to 5.9 years homozygous for F508del mutation.
-There will be a mid-treatment evaluation after 12 weeks of Orkambi treatment to explore the pace of the change in the primary and secondary outcomes.
+We propose a longitudinal study design to determine whether 12 weeks of treatment with ivacaftor results in improvement in SEE, growth status as BMI Z score, and gut health and function in 18 children ages 6 months to 2 years with at least one CFTR gating mutation.
+There will be a mid-treatment evaluation at 6 weeks to explore the pace of the change in the primary and secondary outcomes.
 To plan the study, we assume that 1/3 of subjects will be recruited locally within a 150 mile radius of Philadelphia and the remaining 2/3 from other CF Centers in North America and will travel to Children's Hospital of Philadelphia (CHOP) for three protocol visits, each visit lasting 2 or 3 days, conducted at our Center for Human Phenomic Science (CHPS) and Nutrition and Growth Laboratory.